cjin2019/SEZMA/README.md

     2. REQUIRED: "FrameRate": the screen capture at an initial frame capture rate (frames per second).
 The default frame capture rate may be too high for your laptop, in which case the frame rate will be reduced.
     3. REQUIRED: "VideoFrameMetricsUsed": The default metrics shows all metrics available.
 You may remove metrics as you like.
 Note: the most intensive computation to least is NIQE, PIQE, and LAPLACIAN.
 You may want to start with LAPLACIAN first.
     3. NO CHANGE "IPAddress": IP address of the centralized server.
-3. `sudo videonetworkapp.app/Contents/MacOS/videonetworkapp `.
-If a pop-up starting with " "videonetworkapp" can't be opened because Apple cannot check it for malicious software" opens, click OK.
+3. `sudo sezma.app/Contents/MacOS/sezma`.
+If a pop-up starting with " "sezma" can't be opened because Apple cannot check it for malicious software" opens, click OK.
     1. You will need to give permissions to run the app.
-Open Privacy & Security in Settings and scroll down until you see " "videonetworkapp" was blocked from use because it is not from an identified developer".
+Open Privacy & Security in Settings and scroll down until you see " "sezma" was blocked from use because it is not from an identified developer".
 Click Open Anyway.
-    2. If the pop-up of " "videonetworkapp" can't be opened because Apple cannot check it for malicious software" opens again, click Open.
+    2. If the pop-up of " "sezma" can't be opened because Apple cannot check it for malicious software" opens again, click Open.
 The app will pop up, run, and then close.
-4. `cp config.json videonetworkapp.app/Contents/MacOS/config.json`
+4. `cp config.json sezma.app/Contents/MacOS/config.json`
-5. Run `sudo videonetworkapp.app/Contents/MacOS/videonetworkapp` again.
+5. Run `sudo sezma.app/Contents/MacOS/sezma` again.
 It should work now.

 ##### Update
 1. If you want to update your `config.json`, update as described in Set Up 2.1 and/or 2.2
-2. `cp config.json videonetworkapp.app/Contents/MacOS/config.json`
+2. `cp config.json sezma.app/Contents/MacOS/config.json`

 ### How to Run App from Codebase